-Using absolute paths lets us use functions from different levels inside the directory structure of your working copy of CentOS Artwork Repository but creates an incovenient.
-It forces us to use an unchangable absolute path to store the working copy of CentOS Artwork Repository.
+Using absolute paths let us use functions from different levels inside the directory structure of your working copy of CentOS Artwork Repository but creates an incovenient.
+It forces us to use an unchangable absolute path that people should use to download their working copy of CentOS Artwork Respository in their workstations.